Ocean neutral transport: sub-Riemannian geometry and hypoelliptic diffusion: An interpretation of neutral transport

 Suppose that the potential temperature $\vartheta(t)$ and salinity $\mathcal{S}(t)$ of a fluid parcel identified by its starting position $\bx$ obey \beq \dot \vartheta = \tau^{-1} \left(\theta(\bm{\varphi}_t(\bx)) - \vartheta \right) \quad \textrm{and} \quad \dot{\mathcal{S}} =\tau^{-1} \left(S(\bm{\varphi}_t(\bx)) - \mathcal{S} \right), \lab{relax} \eeq where $\tau$ is a relaxation time.
 Eq.\ \eqn{relax} parameterises the effect of small-scale mixing as a simple linear relaxation.
 For small $\tau$, \eqn{relax} can be solved perturbatively as a power series in $\tau$ to find \beq \vartheta = \theta - \tau \bu \cdot \nabla \theta +O(\tau^2) \quad \textrm{and} \quad \mathcal{S} = S - \tau \bu \cdot \nabla S +O(\tau^2), \lab{relaxapp} \eeq where the right-hand sides are evaluated at $\bm{\varphi}_t(\bx)$.
 The matching of the density of the fluid parcel with potential temperature $\vartheta$ and salinity $\mathcal{S}$ with the density of its environment at $\bm{\varphi}_t(\bx)$ reads \beq R\left(\vartheta,\mathcal{S},p(\bm{\varphi}_t(\bx))\right) = R\left(\theta(\bm{\varphi}_t(\bx)),S(\bm{\varphi}_t(\bx)),p( \bm{\varphi}_t(\bx))\right). \lab{match} \eeq Introducing the approximation \eqn{relaxapp} into \eqn{match} and retaining the leading-order $O(\tau)$ terms recovers the neutrality condition \eqn{perp} with dianeutral vector \eqn{neutralvec}.

-The simple model just described can be thought of as an extension to the original local argument of \citet{mcdo87}.
-It shows that small-scale mixing is integral to the hypothesis that finite-length particle trajectories can be approximately neutral.
+The simple model just described can be thought of as an extension of the original local argument of \citet{mcdo87}. \ch{The model is heuristic: the linear relaxation \eqn{relax} is a crude representation of mixing, one which does not, for instance, guarantee the entropy increase that the second law of thermodynamics requires.
+Its aim is to show} that small-scale mixing is integral to the hypothesis that finite-length particle trajectories can be approximately neutral.
 Different trajectories are obtained if instead of the relaxation to the local environment \eqn{relaxapp}, parcels are assumed to conserve their initial potential temperature and salinity, as proposed by \citet{mcdo87b} for submesoscale coherent vortices.